 Today Philip is Director of Development for RezCare Pharmacy, a business Philip started in 2010 to provide quality pharmacy services to long term care facilities throughout San Diego.
 Philip also has a passion for providing timely medical training for professionals in the industry and has been very hands on expanding the Noah Homes Annual Medical Symposium, as well as Chairing the Annual Golf Tournament.
 He is a graduate of San Diego State University and has a daughter Alicia attending Valhalla High School in East County.

 Wayne has worked in the development of Regional Shopping Centers for over thirty years.
 He joined TrizecHahn Development (formerly The Hahn Company) in 1975.
 Mr. Finley served as Director of Development.
 Over the course of his 25-year career with TrizecHahn, he was instrumental in the development of one of the most prominent portfolios in North America.
 In total these properties exceed over 40 million square feet of retail space.
 In 2001 he formed the Finley Group, LLC and joint ventured with Forest City Development and The Corti-Gilchrist Partnership to develop Simi Valley Town Center, Simi Valley California.
 Wayne retired in 2006 and has continued to contribute his time and efforts to various endeavors.
 He served as Co-Chair of the Architectural/Construction Committee and was responsible for the coordination of the planning and construction of Horizon Prep K-12 Christian School on a 15 acre site in Rancho Santa Fe.
 Wayne joined the Board of Directors of ACCO Engineering Systems, Glendale California in 2007.
 ACCO Engineering is one of the largest mechanical contractors in the U.S. He served as Chairman of the Board 2009-2012, currently he is a member of the Management and Succession and Compensation Committee, and the Audit Committee.
 Mr. Finley is a member of the Facilities, Planning and Construction Task Force for Rady Children’s Hospital Board of Trustees.
 As a task force member he has worked on a number of projects for Ray Children’s Hospital.
 Wayne has been married to his wonderful wife Charlotte for 41 years and they live in Carmel Valley.
-They have three children Veronica, James and Jonathon and five grandchildren.
-Veronica their oldest has Down syndrome and has recently moved into Noah Homes.
+They have three children: Veronica, James, and Jonathon, and five grandchildren.
+Veronica, their oldest, has Down syndrome and currently lives at Noah Homes.